kaifsiddiquei/GITBOOK/core-features/communication-interaction/ama-sessions.md

 ---

 *Ready to explore live streaming capabilities?
-Continue to the next section to learn about DEXGO's live streaming features.*
+Continue to the next section to learn about DecNect's live streaming features.*